vasanthakumaaran/NFC_JWT_project/README.md

 # REACT NFC Sample App
+# Enhanced using JSON WEB TOKEN
 ## About

 This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/).

 **To get the Web NFC API working you will need an Android Device with Google Chrome and your web app will need to be hosted using https.**

-This is the [sample app](https://react-nfc-90146.web.app/) in action.
+This is the [sample app](https://nfc-acet.pages.dev/) in action.

 ![alt nfc tag](scs.png)